 We investigate spectrum hole distributions in fine timefrequency resolutions from both the temporal and the spectral perspectives.
 We analyze the fine-grained measurement data and observe that the spectrum holes follow the power law distributions in both the time and the frequency perspectives, when the spectrum usage is examined in the LTE scheduling unit of 1 ms by 180 kHz.
 When applied to model the spectrum tenancy, the Markov and the on/off models should be fitted to the spectrum tenancy along the frequency perspective to achieve their best performance on capturing the distributions of spectrum holes.
-When the on/off time intervals follow the power law distribution, the on/off model outperforms the Markov model in characterizing spectrum hole distributions.
+When the on/off model outperforms the Markov model in characterizing spectrum hole distributions.